 3. The Barking Dog

 We loved this place from the moment we walked into this dimly lit establishment.
 With its bare-brick walls and scrubbed wooden floors, it’s warm and welcoming.
 And the food is pretty darn good too.
 Offering up a mix of modern flavour and traditional dining, the food arrives on wooden boards.
 We gorged ourselves on salt and pepper scampi, dry-aged sirloin and the creamy lemon bacon pasta, all of which were top-notch.
-And don’t get me started on the chocolate truffle with coconut crème I had for dessert.
-It was nothing short of insane!
-If you happen to pop in here on a Sunday, you will also be treated to a spot of live music.
+And don’t get me started on the chocolate truffle with coconut crème I had for dessert was nothing short of insane!

 4. Love and Death Inc

 If it’s dinner and a good night out you’re looking for, then Love and Death Inc is well worth a visit.
 As quirky as its name suggest, the hip venue offers gastro fair in an unusual setting.
 With turquoise walls and chairs, an ancient bike and some plastic superheroes hanging from the ceiling, it’s not exactly your average venue.
-Offering tapas and more traditional dishes, the food is good and there is a great night out to be had upstairs afterwards.
-With live music and insanely good cocktails, it’s hard not to party long into the night here.
+Offering tapas and more traditional dishes, the food is good and the cocktails are phenomenal!

 More info: Love and Death Inc

 Occupying the ground floor of a vaulted Victorian building, you could walk past this minimalist restaurant without giving it a second glance.
 However, tables at this Michelin Star establishment are sought after commodities.
 And for good reason.
 Ox serves us some of the best food in Belfast.
 The food is locally sourced, simply prepared and utterly delicious.
-And at £55 for the set winter menu, it offers exceptional value for money too.
+Ox is open from Tuesday to Saturday.

 More info: Ox Belfast